NTP is installed by default on FreeBSD.

 NTP by default logs to the default system syslog facility.

-To specify a specific log file location add the logfile option to /etc/ntp.conf
+To specify a log file, add the logfile option to /etc/ntp.conf

 logfile /var/log/ntpd.log

-You can view the current status of the running ntpd with ntpq -p
+To view the current status of the running NTP daemon:

 Columns Defined: